What is Medicare Part D?

 If you take prescription drugs, you should consider Medicare Part D prescription drug coverage.
 Original Medicare (Parts A and B) doesn't cover most drugs.
 If you don't have a Medicare Part D plan or other drug coverage, you'll pay for your drugs out of your own pocket, which can really add up.
 Part D may help lower your prescription drug costs and help protect you against higher costs in the future.

-- You can get Medicare Part D through a private insurance company that offers a Medicare Advantage with prescription drug (MAPD) plan.
-You must have Part A and Part B to join an MAPD plan.
+- Receive coverage through a private insurance company (such as Priority Health) that offers a Medicare Advantage plan with prescription drug (MAPD) plans.

 Is every Medicare Part D plan the same?

-Medicare Part D monthly premiums, copayments and deductibles vary from one insurer to the next.
-You will be able to tell if the drugs you take are covered by Medicare Part D by checking our formulary.
-The formulary is a list of approved drugs covered by your Part D plan.
-If you find your drugs are not covered, you may want to consider a different plan.
+No. Medicare Part D monthly premiums, copayments and deductibles vary from one insurer to the next.
+You will be able to tell if what you’re taking is covered by checking the Priority Health formulary, which includes a list of approved drugs.
+If your prescription drugs are not included on this list, Part D may not be the right choice for you financially.

-When am I eligible to enroll for Medicare Part D?
+When am I eligible for Medicare Part D and when can I enroll?

-The best time to enroll for Part D is during your initial enrollment period:
+The sooner you apply for Part D, the better.
+Ideally, this is done during your initial enrollment period.

 If you decide to wait to enroll in Medicare Part D and you don't have "creditable coverage" (coverage as good as Original Medicare) – for instance from an employer or union – you could end up paying a late enrollment penalty.
 This late enrollment fee will be added to your monthly premium once you do enroll and will continue for as long as you have Medicare.
 You'll pay a fee based on the following calculation: 1% of the national base premium for that year for every month you were eligible but not enrolled.